AlexandreDecan/sismic/docs/contract.rst

 there is hardly any support for it at the modeling level.

 Sismic aims to change this, by integrating support for Design by Contract for statechart models!
-The basic idea is that contracts can be defined for statecharts and their componnents, by specifying preconditions, postconditions and invariants on them.
+The basic idea is that contracts can be defined for statechart componnents, by specifying preconditions, postconditions and invariants on them.
 At runtime, Sismic will verify the conditions specified by the constracts.
-If a condition is not satisfied, an ``AssertionError`` will be raised.
+If a condition is not satisfied, a :py:exc:`~sismic.exceptions.ContractError`` will be raised.
-More specifically, one of :py:exc:`~sismic.testing.PreconditionFailed`, :py:exc:`~sismic.testing.PostconditionFailed`
+More specifically, one of :py:exc:`~sismic.exceptions.PreconditionError`, :py:exc:`~sismic.exceptions.PostconditionError`
-or :py:exc:`~sismic.testing.InvariantFailed` will be raised:
+or :py:exc:`~sismic.exceptions.InvariantError` will be raised.
-The three exceptions inherit from :py:exc:`~sismic.testing.ConditionFailed`, a subclass of ``AssertionError``:

-Contracts can be specified at three levels: for the statechart itself, for any state contained in the statechart, and for any transition contained in the statechart.
+Contracts can be specified at two levels: for any state contained in the statechart, and for any transition contained in the statechart.
 At each level, a contract can contain preconditions, postconditions and/or invariants.
 Their semantics is straightforward: